The Bankrate promise

 How much is a speeding ticket in Illinois?

-Illinois takes speeding very seriously.
 The cost of a speeding ticket in Illinois largely depends on the circumstances.
-However, the following chart illustrates what drivers may expect to pay based on their speed above posted limits:
+If pulled over and cited for speeding, drivers must sign the citation as a promise to appear in court and pay the fine.
+The following chart illustrates what drivers may expect to pay based on their speed above posted limits:

 |Miles per hour over the legal limit||Fine or penalty|